-VisiTransact component Related commands VisiBroker Console "vbconsole" on page 182.
+VisiTransact component Related commands VisiBroker Console "vbconsole".
 This command starts the VisiBroker Console.
-VisiTransact Transaction Service "ots" on page 182.
-This command starts an instance of the VisiTransact Transaction Service. "vshutdown" on page 184.
+VisiTransact Transaction Service "ots".
+This command starts an instance of the VisiTransact Transaction Service. "vshutdown".
 This command shuts down an instance of the VisiTransact Transaction Service.
-Session Manager "xa_resdir" on page 185.
-This command starts an instance of the XA Resource Director, part of the Session Manager. "smconfig_server" on page 183.
-This command starts an instance of the Session Manager Configuration Server. "vshutdown" on page 184.
+Session Manager "xa_resdir".
+This command starts an instance of the XA Resource Director, part of the Session Manager. "smconfig_server".
+This command starts an instance of the Session Manager Configuration Server. "vshutdown".
 This command shuts down an instance of the XA Resource Director or Session Manager Configuration Server.
-Session Manager Coniguration Setup "smconfigsetup" on page 186.
+Session Manager Coniguration Setup "smconfigsetup".
 This utilty creates the connection profile for use with the Pluggable Resource Interface for creating a customized Session Manager.